PartMan7/Three-Island/README.md

 -----

 ### Contributions
 For contributions, suggestions, questions, or just generic discussion, message me on Discord at PartMan#7321 or contact me on [Smogon](https://www.smogon.com/forums/members/partman.470255/)/Showdown.
+You can also drop a post on the [Smogon thread for Three Island](https://www.smogon.com/forums/threads/three-island-an-extension-for-a-seamless-pokepaste-experience.3692887/).

 ### Changelog